Olalekankin/Olalekankin/README.md

 Hi 👋, I'm olalekan

-🔥 A Passionate Frontend Engineer
+🔥 A Passionate Software Engineer

-🌱 I’m proficient with React, Python and Laravel
+🌱 I’m proficient with JavaScript, Python and PHP

 👯 I’m looking to collaborate on  Projects solving real life issues